Your Guides to Dyscalculia (Booklet and Webinar)

 Dyscalculia is a specific learning disability that affects how individuals understand and work with numbers.
 Often misunderstood as simply “bad at maths,” dyscalculia is a neurodevelopmental condition that profoundly impacts number sense, calculation, and problem-solving.

-This comprehensive guide explores the nature of dyscalculia, its symptoms, and the cognitive and neurological factors behind it.
-Readers will learn how dyscalculia differs from dyslexia, why early diagnosis matters, and what effective interventions look like in both classroom and home settings.
+These comprehensive guides explore the nature of dyscalculia, its symptoms, and the cognitive and neurological factors behind it.
+Readers and listeners will learn how dyscalculia differs from dyslexia, why early diagnosis matters, and what effective interventions look like in both classroom and home settings.

-Drawing on research and practical strategies, the book offers hope and clarity for parents and educators.
-It highlights proven teaching methods, cognitive training approaches, and ways to reduce maths anxiety, empowering learners to build confidence and thrive.
+Drawing on research and practical strategies, the booklet and webinar offer hope and clarity for parents and educators.
+They highlight proven teaching methods, cognitive training approaches, and ways to reduce maths anxiety, empowering learners to build confidence and thrive.

-Whether you are a parent seeking answers, a teacher looking for tools, or an adult recognising lifelong struggles with numbers, this resource provides both understanding and actionable support.
+Whether you are a parent seeking answers, a teacher looking for tools, or an adult recognising lifelong struggles with numbers, these resources provide both understanding and actionable support.

 Comment on Post